 If you can find the time to travel in the winter, you might be able to land big savings on your vacation, from cheap flights to inexpensive hotel rooms.
 Not only do you avoid the crowds and chaos that come with summer, but you dodge the price surge too.
-(This year, winter ends on March 20, 2019)
+(This year, winter ends on March 20, 2022).

-Whether you’re looking to embrace the cold or find a tropical getaway somewhere else, taking a winter holiday can mean serious financial benefits for you; yes, we mean fewer swipes of your debit or credit card and more money in your pocket.
+Whether you’re looking to embrace the cold winter weather or find a tropical getaway somewhere else, taking a winter holiday can mean serious financial benefits for you; yes, we mean fewer swipes of your debit or credit card and more money in your pocket.
 If you book a trip to one of these locations, your money will go further than it would in the summer.

 1. Orlando, Florida

-Walt Disney World in Orlando may be known as “The Happiest Place on Earth,” but smaller crowds, lower prices, and more moderate temperatures could make it even happier.
+Walt Disney World in Orlando, Florida may be known as “The Happiest Place on Earth,” but smaller crowds, lower prices, and more moderate temperatures could make it even happier.
 If you travel to Orlando in the winter, you’ll experience all three.

 Since fewer people travel to Florida in the winter, plane tickets and hotel prices drop down to more affordable rates.
-The park isn’t empty, but January, February, and March tend to be some of the quietest months for Disney.
+The park isn’t empty, but January, February, and March tend to be some of the quietest months for Disney Parks.

 The weather is still beautiful as temperatures sit around 70 degrees, so it’s still perfect for a beach day nearby along Florida’s east coast or for a visit to either Disney’s Blizzard Beach or Typhoon Lagoon water parks.

 2. Las Vegas, Nevada